 The practice of eating vegetables from root to stem isn't new but can have a massive impact on personal food waste generation.
 Root to stem eating is also a great way to be more considerate of the fruits, vegetables and ingredients we consume, and how they make their way onto our plates.

 Sometimes, the stems and leaves of vegetables are even more nutrient-dense than the more commonly eaten parts.
 Surprisingly, papery onion peels are rich in fiber and antioxidants like quercetin and fructan.
 Try simmering them whole in stocks or broths for added flavor and nutrients.
 Broccoli stalks also contain more fiber, vitamin C, and calcium than the florets.
-Use them for dipping in hummus, or chop them up and add to stir fries, pastas or soups in your Big Pot.
+Use them for dipping in hummus, or chop them up and add to stir fries, pastas or soups in your Stock Pot.
 Swiss chard stems are rich in glutamine, an immune-boosting amino acid.
-They can be tough and bitter, so try tenderizing them in boiling water in your Small Pot before turning them into a delicious Swiss Chard Hummus.
+They can be tough and bitter, so try tenderizing them in boiling water in your Sauce Pan before turning them into a delicious Swiss Chard Hummus.

 Other vegetables that can be eaten whole are carrots, beets, radishes, cauliflower, tomato, asparagus, celery, and fennel.
 As a simple introduction to eating root to stem, try swapping blanched carrot tops for traditional basil in a Fresh Pesto.

 Potato peels are often overlooked but contain the majority of fiber and minerals found in potatoes.
 Keep your potato skins and roast on your Baking Sheet with EVOO, black pepper, and salt.
 Enjoy as a snack or to add a bit of crunch to your salads.